wiseman-timelord/WGet-GGUF-Hug/README.md

 ```

 ## Usage
-1. Clone the repository or download the script.
+1. Clone the repository or download the scripts.
-2. Run the script using PowerShell: `powershell .\WGet-GGUF-Hug.ps1`.
+2. Run the installer (setup batch script) to ensure `wget.exe` is installed and folders are set up.
+3. Use the launcher script to start the PowerShell script.
-3. Follow the on-screen prompts to initiate downloads, scan folders, or exit the program.
+4. Follow the on-screen prompts to initiate downloads, scan folders, or exit the program.

 ## Requirements
-- PowerShell 5.1 or higher
+- PowerShell 5.1 or higher.
-- Internet connection
+- Internet connection.
-- `wget.exe` utility available in the system PATH
+- `wget.exe` installed and accessible (handled by the installer script).
-- URL linked to the file with ".gguf" format
+- URL linked to a file with ".gguf" or ".gptq" format.

 ## Note
-This is a much simplified version of the concept of "Downlord", a robust downloader, however, HuggingFace broke for Downlord, and it became impossible to fix on gpt3.5, hence, WGet-GGUF-Hug has a specific purpose, and is able to be maintained with GPT 3.5, and its for the specific purpose I needed Downlord for, if you want it for some other format of file, then try, Downlord-Py or Downlord-Ps, or modify the scripts.
+WGet-LLM-Hug, a simplified concept compared to "Downlord", is focused on functionality and ease of maintenance, catering to specific download needs with a user-friendly approach.

 ## Disclaimer
-This program is provided "as is", and the creator, makes and produces, no, warranties and/or support.
-Users are solely responsible for the content they, download and use, and also any resulting damage to, hardware and/or sanity.
+This program is provided "as is" without warranties or support.
+Users are responsible for the content they download and use, and any resulting damage to hardware or sanity.